-Activity 3.1 in the Training Manual demonstrates the concept of layers using transparencies.
+Activity 3.1 demonstrates the concept of layers using transparencies.

-3.2.
-Now perform the same tasks using QGIS software on a computer instead of using transparencies.
+- 3.2.
+Now perform the same tasks using QGIS software on a computer instead of using transparencies. - 3.2.1.

-- 3.2.1.
 Set the layers. - 3.2.2.
 Identify which province has the most number of district municipalities? - 3.2.3.
 Identify which province has the least number of district municipalities?